 There are no formally adopted statewide standards or provisions for conducting studies aimed at identifying locational information for African American burial sites, especially for family cemeteries and those that predate emancipation.
-In the case of the burial grounds of enslaved persons, those burial sites may not have been unmarked, marked with perishable materials, or marked with unmodified fieldstones not always recognizable as a grave marker if seen out of context.
+In the case of the burial grounds of enslaved persons, those burial sites may not have been marked, or they were marked with perishable materials or with unmodified fieldstones, shell, or other items not always recognizable as grave markers if seen out of context.
 Without systematic efforts to locate these sites, or some guidelines on how to approach them, they are at significant risk for loss due to development.

-Recommendation: Create and disseminate best practice guidance on how to use archaeological investigations, land survey techniques and archival research approaches for identifying historic African American burial sites with a special focus on family cemeteries, cemeteries that predate emancipation, and burial grounds of enslaved individuals.
+Recommendation D.1: Create and disseminate best practice guidance on how to use archaeological investigations, land survey techniques, and archival research approaches for identifying historic African American burial sites with a special focus on family cemeteries, cemeteries that predate emancipation, and burial grounds of enslaved individuals.